Saturday, February 07, 2009

 1. Take the last digit of your age, multiply it by 2, then for every decade you've lived add 1 to it.
 Color this result Blue in your mind

-2. Think of your favorite digit, any digit at all, multiply it by 11 and color it Red in your mind.
+2. Think of your favorite digit, any digit at all, multiply it by 11.

 Alright, now tell me your Blue and Red numbers and I will guess your age!